Tangy and sour, lemon adds flavor to every cuisine. Learn How to Grow a Lemon Tree in Pot easily in this article with all the required information!

-Lemon Tree Varieties
+Best Lemon Tree Varieties to Grow in Pots

 How to Grow a Lemon Tree in Pot

 Choose a pot that is 25% bigger than the root ball of the plant.
-A clay pot is ideal because unlike plastic it is porous and evaporates water from sides, this helps the lemon tree to grow well as it dislikes being waterlogged.
+A clay pot is ideal because, unlike plastic, it is porous and evaporates water from the sides.
+This helps the lemon tree to grow well as it dislikes being waterlogged.

 Requirements for Growing Lemon Tree in a Pot

-If you are growing a lemon tree indoors, it requires a certain humidity level to thrive, 50% is ideal.
+If you are growing a lemon tree indoors, it requires a certain humidity level to thrive: 50% is ideal.
 You can maintain humidity by placing it on a pebble tray or using a humidifier.

 Lemon Tree Care